ixdat/ixdat/TOOLS.rst

 locate the folder ``.git/hooks`` in the main folder of the git archive and copy the file ``tools/hooks/pre-push_windows_git_bash`` into that folder.
-(The interested reader will notice that the only difference between the Linux and the Windows version of the hooks is the line at the top that indicates the executable that should run the program).
+(The interested reader will notice that the only difference between the Linux and the Windows version of the hook, is the line at the top that indicates the executable that should run the program).

 Then there is a bit of difference depending on how git is used.
 If the